You'll Never Walk Alone: Year-end charts

+Certifications

 Marcus Mumford version

-Marcus Mumford, lead singer of the British folk rock band Mumford & Sons, released a cover version of "You'll Never Walk Alone" as a single on 20 March 2020 through Glassnote Records.
-Mumford's version was originally recorded for the Apple TV+ sports comedy-drama Ted Lasso; it appears in the first-season finale, "The Hope That Kills You."
+Marcus Mumford, lead singer of the British folk rock band Mumford & Sons, released a cover version of "You'll Never Walk Alone" as a single on March 20, 2020, through Glassnote Records.
+Mumford's version was originally recorded for the Apple TV+ sports comedy-drama Ted Lasso; it appears in the first-season finale, "The Hope That Kills You" in 2020.
+Proceeds from the single release were donated to the Grenfell Foundation and War Child UK.

-Background

-All proceeds from the song will be donated to the Grenfell Foundation and War Child UK.
-On his Instagram account, Mumford explained the idea behind releasing the song and revealing the charities that would benefit from sales of the song, "It felt like we could get something out in the world that would benefit both of those organisations."
-The song was in the works prior to the announcement of the global coronavirus pandemic and was originally slated to air on a TV show in production, but "for lots of reasons we wanted it just to be out in the world sooner rather than later, so here it is", the singer shared on his YouTube account.

-Live performances

-On 1 April 2020, Mumford performed the song from his home on American late-night talk show The Tonight Show Starring Jimmy Fallon.
-The video was shot by his wife, Carey Mulligan.
-He stated why he released the song earlier than planned, "This is a cover of 'You'll Never Walk Alone', which I had recorded in January for Jason Sudeikis, who I know well.
-I recorded it because I did the music for his TV show and we spoke and felt like it was appropriate to try and get it out sooner.
-We put it for two charities that are really close to my heart, War Child UK and the Grenfell Foundation, and also just to accompany people who might like it through a pretty weird time."

-Charts

-Michael Ball & Captain Tom Moore version
+Michael Ball and Captain Tom Moore version

 In April 2020, to mark 99-year old Captain Tom Moore completing the first phase of his fundraising walk during the COVID-19 pandemic, English actor, singer and broadcaster, Michael Ball sang "You'll Never Walk Alone" for him live on BBC Breakfast.
 Ball said: "It's an extraordinary achievement.
 I've been trying to think of a song which encapsulates your achievement and what you have done for us."
 Within 24 hours, the performance was recorded, and made into a digital single featuring the NHS Voices of Care Choir, and Moore's spoken words.
-It was released by Decca Records on 17 April, with all proceeds going to NHS Charities Together.
+It was released by Decca Records on April 17, with all proceeds going to NHS Charities Together.
 The duo appeared on Zoe Ball's Radio 2 show, where they both performed the song.